 Actress Kelly McGillis plays during a past year’s Key West flag football tournament that bears her name.

-The global (more on that later) competition also features cultural events, including acting workshops and performances guided by tournament namesake and Golden Globe-nominated actor Kelly McGillis.
+The global (more on that later) competition is named for Golden Globe-nominated actor Kelly McGillis.

 Did you know Kelly is a former Key West resident and restaurant/bar owner?
 Most people remember her starring role in “Top Gun,” but I really enjoyed her performances in “Witness” and “The Accused” as well.

 Speaking of Kelly McGillis, I recently bumped into her friend Diane Beruldsen while I was out and about on the island.
 Diane is the president and founder of the International Women’s Flag Football Association that presents the tournament — and she told me that this year’s competition would include teams from more international countries than ever before!

 In addition to the U.S. teams, Key West will be welcoming players from Morocco, Spain, Mexico, India, Jamaica, Honduras, El Salvador and Sweden.

 “The Kelly McGillis Classic seeded women’s tackle, started the International Women’s Flag Football Association, set the pace for female flag football all over the world and is an organization run and operated by women,” Diane said.
 “We use flag football to create leaders and unite females all over the world.”

 The tournament brings together players ranging from 9 years old to seniors (who could run circles around me!) to compete in multiple divisions, develop their skills during flag football clinics and enjoy camaraderie during social activities.

 The tournament brings together players ranging from 9 years old to seniors to compete in multiple divisions.

 Their jam-packed 2022 lineup will also include a women’s speaker series, lots of playful parties, and carb-loading dinners perfect for their strenuous workouts.